fchoi0505/Wine_Ratings_Prices/README.md

 These results can help wine manufacturers understand how to better effectively position their wine to get a higher rating or determine the optimal price point/price range they could target with the wine rating received.
 Leveraging our team's results can then drive sales and increase revenue for the company that acts upon our findings.
 This can lead to greater market share capture and growth for a winery.

+## Recommendations for Future Analysis

+Our initial analysis revealed other analysis options to further understand wine ratings/points and price.
+For example, within the existing data set the wine review description can be used for natural language processing analysis (NLP) to determine if particular words or sentiments correlate to particular wine ratings/points or price ranges.
+Further data set breakdown/binning can be performed beyond the US/Rest of World analysis we performed to further detail particular countries or provinces to predict ratings or prices per country or province.
+Beyond the wine reviews and geography, further analysis can be performed to determine if particular wine varieties predict particular ratings or prices as well.

-## Challenges and Difficulties Encountered
+## Challenges and Difficulties Encountered - What Would We Do Differently?

 This project was filled with challenges that honed and expanded the skillset of the team.
 The first challenge faced was Git and its function with how it operated for our project management.
 Git was a challenge for us due to the team not coming from a software engineering background, but a core fundamental theme of data science is the ability to problem solve and overcome adversity when least expecting it.
+Quite a bit of time was used at the beginning of the project to better acquaint ourselves with Git functionality related to managing multiple branches and reviews.
+In future endeavours, asking for clarifications/explanations from subject matter experts earlier would have saved some frustrations and false starts.

 Another challenge braved by the team was the data, as there were great features to choose from, from an engineering standpoint.
 This variety made it difficult to sift through the different data points and determine which points were best to compare, classify, and analyze.
-This provided a real world challenge where the team had to determine data integrity and what model would be best to suit such a data set.
+In the future, the team would have reviewed available data sets first before determining a question or analysis target.
+This provided a real world challenge where the team had to determine data integrity, data availability/accessibility, and what model/analysis methods would best suit such a data set.

 Additionally there was the challenge of time, just as a real world scenario, where a deliverable must be given within a a deadline that is production ready.
 Our team endured such a constraint, and just like the Avengers from Marvel we not only rose to meet the challenge but thoroughly succeeded.